 ANTH 2010 Cultural Anthropology (4 Credits)

 This course is an introduction to cultural anthropology.
 As one of anthropology’s main sub-fields, cultural anthropology provides conceptual and analytical tools for a comprehensive understanding of culture and its manifestations.
 It is concerned with the ways in which individual experience is inserted in social and historical contexts, providing meanings to everyday life.
 We will explore ideas and behaviors related to culture in different societies and social groups.
 Topics include culture, meaning, development, globalization, experience, kinship, identity, social hierarchy, and conflict.
 Course material combines introductory readings, academic articles and films with the analysis of journalistic pieces addressing currently important issues.
 It also combines the study of culture in the United States with that of other countries.
 Class meetings will consist of lectures to introduce topics and concepts and group discussions to apply the concepts and examine them critically.
 Students will also work on an ethnographic project, derived from the service-learning component that consists on volunteering with Casa de Paz, an Aurora, Colorado non-profit organization that offers support to migrants recently released from detention.

 ANTH 2020 Artifacts, Texts, Meaning (4 Credits)

 How is it that anthropologists can look at an object in a museum collection and state with confidence what it once was a part of, how it was used, where it came from, how old it is, and even, perhaps, what it meant to the people who made it?
 What is an anthropological approach to documentation, an important accompaniment to the objects held in museums?
 In this course, participants learn about the ways anthropologists have approached researching material items and texts (both written and oral), ranging from time-tested techniques to materials science approaches.
-Each student in the class completes an original research project on an item held in the DU Museum of Anthropology (DUMA) collections.
-The class involves hands-on work with artifacts, lecture and discussion.
+Students in the class do original research involving museum objects.
+The class involves hands-on work with artifacts, lecture, discussion, and laboratory analysis.
 This course counts toward the Analytical Inquiry: Society and Culture requirement.

 ANTH 2040 Historical Archaeology (4 Credits)